recursehex/Hybrid/README.md

 # Hybrid Programming Language

-Hybrid is a statically-typed programming language with C-style syntax that compiles to native code via LLVM.
-It combines familiar syntax with modern features and will feature automatic reference counting (ARC) for memory management.
+Hybrid is a modern, statically-typed programming language that interops with C++ while being memory-safe.
+It combines the familiar syntax of C/C++ with the high-level features and feel of Python.
+It will feature automatic reference counting (ARC) and support AOT and JIT compilation.

 ## Features

 - **C-style syntax** with explicit type declarations
 - **LLVM backend** for optimized native code generation
 - **Static typing** with automatic type inference for literals
-- **Modern control flow** including if-else, while loops with break/skip, and foreach
+- **Control flow** including if-else, while loops, and foreach
 - **Arrays** with literals and indexing
 - **Structs** with constructors and member access
 - **Interactive REPL** with live code compilation